How Much Does a Trip to Europe Cost? (2026 Budget Guide)

-A practical guide to budgeting for a Europe trip including flights, hotels, food, and transportation.
+A practical guide to budgeting for flights, hotels, transportation, food, sightseeing, travel insurance, and essential travel services across Europe.

-The cost of traveling to Europe can vary widely depending on destinations, travel style, and the time of year.
-Some travelers visit luxury destinations and stay in premium hotels, while others explore multiple cities using budget-friendly accommodations and rail travel.
+The cost of traveling to Europe can vary significantly depending on destinations, travel style, and time of year.
+Some travelers focus on major capitals and premium hotels, while others explore multiple countries using budget-friendly accommodations and rail travel.

-Understanding the typical costs for flights, hotels, transportation, food, and attractions can help travelers create a realistic budget before planning a European itinerary.
+Understanding the typical costs for flights, hotels, transportation, food, attractions, and travel essentials can help you build a realistic budget before booking your trip.

 Average Cost of a Europe Trip